 Arts & Science

-Welcome to the A&S activities at Double Wars!
+Welcome to the A&S activities at Double Wars XXVIII!

 Information about Classes at Double Wars XXVIII

-This year we will have a large display and then the blank scroll competition.
+This year we will have the third ever Laurels’ Prize Display and the usual blank scroll competition.

 The blank scroll competition has the following rules: